kshkishore/kshkishore/README.md

 - 👋 Hi, I’m Sreeharsha Kishore.
-- I'm a Python (Django ReST) Web Developer.
+- I'm a Python Web Developer.
 I did Masters in Computational Applied Linguistics from the University of Hyderabad.
 - 🎓 An Open-Source enthusiast
 -
 -